 If you are looking for a gentle, courteous, and friendly dentist, you've come to the right place!
-Dr. Garrick Lo, and Dr. Alvin Taniguchi, as well as their dedicated staff provide advanced family and cosmetic dentistry for every major dental need.
+Dr. Garrick Lo and his dedicated team provide advanced family and cosmetic dentistry for your dental needs.

 Does bleaching damage the teeth?